Stenobredanensis/Dipole_field_and_phased_array/readme.txt

-Numba-Optimized Dipole Array Simulation (E-Field)
+Numba-Optimized Dipole Array Simulation (E-Field) Phased arrays are highly relevant in signal transmission and reception as the antenna characteristic can be tuned by the control of the phase-difference between each individual antenna. when indexing the individual antennas continuously from 0 to N it results in two collimated beams which are emitted from the array in an angle Theta to both sides.
+With:

+sin(Theta) = Delta(Phi) lambda/(2pi n d)  with Delta(Phi): phase-difference between the individual emitters in rad n: refractive index, lambda: wavelength, and d: distance between the individual antennas.

+Phased arrays are commonly used in Radar technology, Radio Astronomy, but also in optics e.g. in plasmonic array structures.

 Starting with a simple static dipole, this notebook simulates the electric field of a one-dimensional dipole array and computes field components on Cartesian planes (X–Z, X–Y, Y–Z).
 The core is Numba-optimized (last cell) with no np.cross/np.dot and the loop uses only scalar arithmetic with strictly typed, contiguous arrays.
 As a better readable version a non optimized simulation is also presented.
-Dipole near and intermediate fields are calculated but not relevant for a farfield simulation.
+Dipole near and intermediate fields are calculated but not relevant for a farfield simulation but important at short distances.

 Physical Model (Brief)
 - Point dipoles along the x-axis with preset spacing d = lambda0/2.